 - CORE Association (CORE Internet Council of Registrars)

-ICANN is also currently in discussions with two other potential EBERO providers:
+ICANN is also currently in discussions with another potential EBERO provider:

 Why are EBEROs important?

 One of ICANN's core missions is to preserve the operational security and stability of the Internet while also supporting open competition.
 With the launch of the New generic Top-Level Domain (New gTLD) program, the Internet will see a considerable increase in the number of registry operators.
-Although all applicants must meet technical, operational and financial requirements (see the gTLD Applicant Guidebook) the community-developed new gTLD program includes provision for an emergency backup process.
-The EBERO is designed to be activated should a registry operator require assistance to sustain critical registry functions for a period of time or in the case of transition for one registry operator to another.
+Although all applicants must meet technical, operational and financial requirements (see the gTLD Applicant Guidebook) the community-developed new gTLD program includes provisions for an emergency backup process.
+The EBERO program is designed to be activated should a registry operator require assistance to sustain critical registry functions for a period of time.

 How were they chosen?